-When buying a flat, buyers often base their decision on the amount of built-up area available and other extra facilities which are attached to the flat.
-Certain terms may be unfamiliar to first-time property buyers.
-Undivided Share (UDS) is one term that may not be familiar to the buyer.
-When purchasing a property in an apartment, the undivided share (UDS) plays an important role.
+Apartment hunters often base their decision on the amount of built-up area available and other extra facilities which are attached to the flat.
+Certain terms like Undivided Share (UDS) may be unfamiliar to first-time property buyers.
+It is an important aspect one should know when purchasing a property.

 In this article let us take a look at what are undivided shares or UDS, what UDS means, what is the importance of undivided shares, and the legal importance of undivided shares.